vaishvd/recipe-book/salads/fruit-salad.md

    - Peel and section the orange.

 2. **Mix the Fruits:**
    - In a large bowl, gently mix all the prepared fruits together.
+Add jogurt optionally

 3. **Add Citrus Juice:**
    - Squeeze the juice of one lime or lemon over the mixed fruits.
 This not